Linking engagement and performance: The social network analysis perspective: Results and Interpretation

+In the second collection, outdegree becomes a significant predictor of final grade, even when controlling for GPA.
+The outdegree model ($R^2_{adj}=0.296$) explains about $12\,\%$ more of the variance than GPA alone ($R^2_{adj}=0.175$).
+The LRT further confirms that the full model with outdegree is significantly better than the benchmark.
+It is interesting that outdegree remains significantly correlated with grades, even when controlling for GPA, but for indegree even the simple model is not.
+This is to say that a student's self-reported social interactions matter, but not interactions reported by their peers.
+Such a result indicates the importance of a student's engagement beliefs, i.e., a student's own perception of their engagement.

-The final three collections yielded results similar to each other.
-Bootstrapped linear regression modeling showed that all centrality measures except for betweenness were significant predictors of final grade.
-The likelihood ratio test corroborated this result by showing the corresponding full models (Performance $\sim$ GPA + Centrality) to be significantly different from the base model (Performance $\sim$ GPA) as shown in Table \ref{tab:LRT}.
-Finally, the $R^2_{adj}$ values shown in Figure \ref{fig:Rsq_plot} reveal that the full models explain up to 49\% of the variance in final grade, compared to the baseline's explanatory power of 20\% .
-The significance of degree, indegree, and outdegree show the importance of a student's ego network, i.e. the peers they interact with directly, while the significance of PageRank and closeness indicate the importance of integration into the whole network in a broader sense.
+Results from the following three collections are somewhat similar to each other.
+In particular, we find that in addition to outdegree, closeness becomes significantly correlated with the course grade when controlling for GPA starting at the third collection and indegree starting at the fourth collection.
+The LRT further confirms that the corresponding full models are significantly more informative than the benchmark model [relation~(\ref{eq:benchmark})].
+Furthermore, the $R^2_{adj}$ values reveal that all these models predict future performance better than the benchmark does, explaining up to $47\,\%$ of the variance in course grade, compared to the benchmark's explanatory power of only about $20\,\%$.
+Interpreting these results in terms of the classroom, the significance of outdegree and indegree confirms the importance of direct interaction with peers.
+The significance of closeness indicates the importance of integration into the whole network in a broader sense.